Anthropology Major

 - 3 300-level courses selected from a subfield develop intellectual maturity in a subfield

-- 3 additional 300-level courses selected from any subfield course or research course develop intellectual maturity across the discipline
+- 3 additional 300-level courses selected from any subfield course or research course develop intellectual maturity across the discipline.
+One non-core 200 level course (not 211, 213, 214, 215) may count toward your 3 additional 300-level courses.
+Please speak to the DUS for approval.

-Formal Studies/Foundational Discipline: Empirical & Deductive Reasoning (FD-EDR) Course (1 unit)
+- 1 Formal Studies/Foundational Discipline: Empirical & Deductive Reasoning (FD-EDR) Course

-- For Biological Anthropology and Human Biology the formal studies course must be fulfilled by STAT 202 or 210, or a statistics classes for particularly majors, such as PSYCH 201, ECON 381, or SESP 201.
+- For Biological Anthropology and Human Biology concentrators, the formal studies course must be fulfilled by STAT 202 or 210, or a statistics classes for particular majors, such as PSYCH 201, ECON 381, or SESP 201.

-- For the Archaeology, Cultural Anthropology, and Linguistic Anthropology subfields statistics or another formal studies/FD-EDR course can fulfill this requirement
+- For all other concentrations, statistics or another formal studies/FD-EDR course can fulfill this requirement

 - A student with an AP score of 4 or 5 in Statistics places out of this requirement.